Video Subtitles: 5 Tips to Increase Accessibility & Engagement

 Pro Tip: Always review and edit your video subtitles—especially if you’re using automated tools.
 Select an AI tool that has broad customer adoption and positive customer feedback.
 Also make sure the tool includes a customizable glossary to help ensure names and industry jargon is translated correctly.

-5. Optimize Subtitle Design and Placement
+5. Optimize Video Subtitle Design & Placement

 Subtitles aren’t just about what they say—they’re also about how they look.
 Design choices like font size, placement, color, and background contrast can make or break readability.